Panasonic ZS200 vs Sony RX100 V

 - More heavily discounted: Has been on the market for longer (launched in October 2016).

-If the number of relative strengths (bullet points above) is taken as a guide, the RX100 V comes out slightly ahead of the ZS200 (8 : 7 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the RX100 V emerges as the winner of the match-up (9 : 7 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic ZS200 and the Sony RX100 V place the cameras among the top in their class?
 Find out in the latest Best Superzoom Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.